-Sign into your eFile.com account: https://mytaxes.efile.com/1040/SignIn/, and click on Names & Addresses.
+Sign into your eFile.com account and click on Name & Address.

-Scroll down and make the necessary correction of updating Social Security Number and taxpayer identification number TIN.
-Save the changes, click Continue and follow the screen instruction to re-efile your federal and state returns for free.
+Scroll down and make the necessary correction of updating Social Security Number and Taxpayer Identification Number.
+Save the changes, click "Continue" and follow the screen instruction to re-efile your federal and state returns for free.
 You can do this as often as it takes to get accepted.
-However, should you have entered your SSN and/or TIN correctly and you keep getting rejected for any reasons, PRINT your return(s)—IRS and State(s)—and MAIL it in on time.
+However, if you are certain you entered your SSN and/or TIN correctly, but you keep getting rejected anyway (for any reason), PRINT your return(s)—IRS and State(s)—and MAIL it in on time.
 After that, contact the IRS at 1-800-829-1040 and/or State and discuss your tax return in more detail.

-Contact us with further questions or assistance at https://www.efile.com/tax-service/contact/efile-contact/.
+Contact us with further questions or assistance at https://www.efile.com/tax-service/contact/efile-contact/